Learn how to use Procreate. This overview on the basics of Procreate will have you drawing in no time!

 The top slider controls the brush size.
 Moving the slider up makes the brush size increase and moving it down makes the brush size decrease.
 As you scroll, it will tell you the percentage of the brush size.

 If you love the size of your brush, try to remember it as you work.
+(Update: The latest Procreate update allows you to bookmark a favorite size.
+Just click the plus sign.)

 The bottom slider changes the opacity of the brush.